The Internet Demands Answers After 19-Year-Old Black Lives Matter Protester Oluwatoyin "Toyin" Salau Found Dead In Florida

 Toyin x BLM

 Over the past few hours, people have relied on their Twitter pages to speak out.
-The Internet also referenced Salau being the victim of sexual assault.
+The Internet also referenced Salau being the victim of sexual assault as they have sought out justice for Toyin.

 “this hurts different. she was so vocal & tweeted about her abuser, she was an activist who was at every protest, she was a baby… literally 19. no one looks out for black women. all of this to say, i’m beyond heartbroken. #JusticeforToyin” -Miski’s Twitter